In this guide

 In order to handle this without everything grinding to a halt management may be implemented to restrict or prioritise certain types of traffic, sometimes even limiting the speed of all connections.

 The how and when of traffic shaping policy differs between providers as each has their own definition of peak time and approach to types of traffic.
-But very broadly speaking it will be in action during the day into late evening, and mainly affect file sharing.
+But broadly speaking it will be in action during the day into late evening, and mainly affect file sharing.

 So at busy peak times when everyone is using the internet at work or at home browsing their favourite sites and streaming a boxset off Netflix, ISPs will slow some traffic to ensure an acceptable service for everyone else.
-BitTorrent downloads could get much slower, but you’ll still be able to stream Breaking Bad in HD.
+BitTorrent downloads could get slower, but you’ll still be able to stream Breaking Bad in HD.

 Which broadband ISPs use traffic management?